Table of Contents

 Clicking the dropdown arrow next to the Create page button allows you to create a custom home page.
 Once you save this page, it will replace the default home page.
 A custom home page is the one type of page that does not require a title.

-Pages in Navigation
+Navigation

 Once you’ve created a page, you can add it to your site’s navigation bar by clicking Add to nav next to the page title.
 To remove the page from navigation, click the Un-nav link.